GIRA/PhysicalBits/docs/README.md

 ## Contributing

-If you're interested in contributing for this project see [CONTRIBUTING.md](/docs/CONTRIBUTING.md).
+If you're interested in contributing to this project see [CONTRIBUTING.md](/docs/CONTRIBUTING.md).

 ## Description of the language